AchrafKassioui/Learning-SpriteKit/README.md

 - Physics bodies of type `SKPhysicsBody`, categorized by `physicsBody.categoryBitMask`.
 - Field nodes of type `SKFieldNode`, categorized by `field.categoryBitMask`.

-In addition to the 32 distinct values, there are two other useful values:
+In addition to the 32 distinct values, there are two other useful values, "all" and "none":

 ```swift
 // Interact with all bitmasks (0b11111111111111111111111111111111)